harveyr/kube-tails/README.md

 # kube-tails

-Kubernetes pod logs tailer
+Multi-tail for Kubernetes pods, more or less.

+I wrote this before I knew about https://github.com/wercker/stern, which you should check out and use first.
+(See the [blog post](http://blog.kubernetes.io/2016/10/tail-kubernetes-with-stern.html).)

-Apologies: I don't even node.
+About the code: Apologies; I don't even node.

 Maybe do this: